A Mission to Heal, a Promise to Care

 Preceptor Biographies: St Joseph Medical Center PGY-1 in an Ambulatory Setting

 Kristin Peterson received her Bachelor of Science in Pharmacy in 1997 and her Doctor of Pharmacy Degree in 1998, both from the University of Washington.
-She also completed a Pharmacy Practice Residency at Veteran Affairs in Seattle in 1998.
-She has worked for St. Joseph Medical Center since 1998 and currently is a Clinical Pharmacist Specialist for the Ambulatory team.
-Kristin is the residency coordinator for the PGY-1 Residency Program in an Ambulatory care setting, and also serves as one of the primary preceptors for Ambulatory rotations covering the multi-site Anticoagulation Clinics and Primary Care Clinics.
+She also completed a Pharmacy Practice Residency at the Veteran’s Administration in Seattle in 1998.
+She has worked for CHI Franciscan’s St. Joseph Medical Center since 1998 and currently is the PGY-1 in an Ambulatory Setting Residency Program Director and the Ambulatory Clinical Pharmacy Supervisor for the Ambulatory team.
+Kristin has played an integral role in the development of all Ambulatory Pharmacy Services.
 She is a Board Certified Specialist in Ambulatory Care Pharmacy.

 Rachna Burman received her PharmD from St. John’s University College of Pharmacy and Health Sciences in 2016 and completed a PGY-1 Pharmacy Practice Residency at the University of Rochester in New York.
 She joined the Franciscan Ambulatory Care team in May 2018, and is currently working in the Primary Care Clinics and Anticoagulation Clinics.
 She is an active member of the American Pharmacists Association (APhA) and the American Society of Health System Pharmacists (ASHP).